psanse/BitGraph/src/bitscan/README.md

    std::cout << bb;	//screen ouptut [10, 20 (2)]
  }
 ```
-You will find many more examples in the *tests* folder.
+Many more examples are provided in the *tests* folder.

 EXAMPLES OF BITSCANNING OPERATIONS
 -------------------------------